 Life uncertainty, mostly caused by COVID-19, is keeping more than a third (34%) of would-be sellers out of the market, says a new report by Zillow.

-According to the Mortgage Bankers Association's (MBA) Weekly Mortgage Applications Survey for the week ending December 9, 2016, mortgage applications in the U.S. decreased 4.0 percent from one week earlier.
+According to the Mortgage Bankers Association's latest Weekly Mortgage Applications Survey for the week ending October 16, 2020, U.S. Mortgage applications decreased 0.6 percent from one week earlier.

 The top countries of origin for high-end international home buyers coming into the UK property market -- during the 2020 Coronavirus outbreak -- include the UAE, United States and Australia.

 Based on new research by Zillow, U.S. home price momentum continued into early October 2020, with annual median list price growth reaching double digits.

 Home prices nationwide increased 5.9% in August 2020, compared with August 2019, and the gain was up nearly 1% compared to the prior month, when home prices increased 5.1% year over year.

 According to a new housing report by Redfin, median U.S. home sales prices increased 14% from 2019 to $319,978 in August 2020 -- the highest on record.
 The 14% year-over-year increase was the largest since August 2013.

 According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending September 11, 2020, U.S. mortgage applications decreased 2.5 percent from one week earlier.
 This week's results include an adjustment for the Labor Day holiday.